azsk/AzTS-docs/Scripts/RemediationScripts/Readme.md

 **Step 4 of 4.
 Execute remediation scripts:**

-After completing above mentioned steps, open remediation script in PowerShell and follow instructions as per comments present in each scripts.
+After completing above mentioned steps, open remediation script in PowerShell and follow instructions as per comments present in each script.